modernben/forge-docs/1.0/accounts/your-account.md

 ### Deleting Your Account

-You can delete your account at any time from the [Subscription page](https://forge.laravel.com/user/profile#/subscription).
+You can delete your account at any time from the [Authentication dashboard](https://forge.laravel.com/user-profile/authentication).

 :::danger Account Data